...

 Limits of duration and amount that apply to spousal maintenance awards

-After your divorce, if you find yourself in a position where your spouse was the primary breadwinner, and you need some time to get your feet on the ground and find a job, spousal maintenance can significantly assist you.
+Spousal maintenance is typically capped at either $2,500 per month or 20% of the obligor spouse’s income, whichever is lower.
+Additionally, courts cannot extend support beyond three years.
+This support is designed to aid transition post-divorce, particularly if one spouse was the primary earner.
 Many of our clients were previously homemakers who had not worked outside the house in many years.
 For these folks, spousal maintenance can be essential to their post-divorce transition and meet their minimum basic needs.

 Are you eligible to receive spousal maintenance?

 Let’s discuss a more likely reason you may be eligible to receive spousal maintenance due to your divorce.
 If your marriage lasted ten years or longer and you lack the resources, including property, to sustain yourself and meet your minimal basic needs after the divorce, you would be eligible to receive spousal maintenance.
 Note, however, that the property and income awarded to you in the divorce counts in this equation.
-As a result of the dividing of the community estate, you may no longer say that you cannot meet your minimum basic needs.
+Dividing the community estate may change your financial situation, potentially enabling you to meet your minimum basic needs.

 Additional factors are considered in this process as well.
 For instance, if you cannot support yourself through working a job due to a physical or mental disability, this would give you additional leverage to gain a spousal maintenance award.
 Likewise, suppose you are the primary caregiver for a child with disabilities that require constant supervision, which keeps you from working.
-In that case, you are more likely to be awarded spousal maintenance as well.
-Finally, if your education and work history do not allow you to earn sufficient income to support yourself in the job market, you should certainly ask the court for this to be considered.
+In such circumstances, you are more likely to receive spousal maintenance.
+Additionally, if your education and work history don’t enable you to earn adequate income in the job market, it’s crucial to request the court to take this into consideration.

 How will your divorce court define minimum basic needs?